upros/ATLS/atls/draft-friel-tls-over-http-01.md

 Policy examples:

-Mention that the app layer policy could be to not do ATLS if the transport layer establishe and e2e session with the peer. e.g. for HTTP use cases where there is no middlebox and cert validation passes.
+Mention that the app layer policy could be to not do ATLS if the transport layer establishes an e2e session with the peer. e.g. for HTTP use cases where there is no middlebox and cert validation passes.

 Mention that the client could report in the ATLS session any middlebox cert seen at the transport layer.

 ## Network Architecture

 An example network deployment is illustrated in {{coap-arch}}.
 It shows a constrained client connecting to an application service via an internet gateway.
-The client uses CoAP over DTLS to communcate with the gateway.
+The client uses CoAP over DTLS to communicate with the gateway.
 The gateway extracts the messages the client sent over CoAP and sends these messages inside HTTP message bodies to the application service.
 It also shows a TLS terminator deployed in front of the application service.
 The client establishes a transport layer CoAP/DTLS connection with the gateway (C->G DTLS), the gateway in turn opens a transport layer TLS connection with the TLS terminator deployed in front of the service (G->T TLS).
 The client can ignore any certificate validation errors when it connects to the gateway.
 CoAP messages are transported between the client and the gateway, and HTTP messages are transported between the client and the service.
 Finally, application layer TLS messages are exchanged inside the CoAP and HTTP message bodies in order to establish an end-to-end TLS session between the client and the service (C->S TLS).

 ~~~
        +----------+        +----------+